soulteary/remote-hosts-server/README.md

 ![](screenshots/review.png)

-If you always don't want the second confirmation interface, you can add parameters `MODE=SIMPLE` at startup to avoid it.
+If you always don't want the second confirmation interface, you can add parameters `MODE=simple` (docker `-e "MODE=simple"`) at startup to avoid it.

 When we save the HOSTS, we can get the shared Hosts configuration by visiting `http://ip:port/api/hosts` (eg: `http://localhost:8080/api/hosts`)